amir-esmaeili/amir-esmaeili/readme.md

 </div>

 ## 🚀 About Me
-I am a Machine Learning Engineer currently pursuing a Master's degree in Artificial Intelligence at the University of Tabriz.
-I have a strong background in computer science and experience in back-end development.

-I am passionate about using my skills and experience to solve real-world problems and make a positive impact.
-I am a team player and I am always eager to learn new things.
+I am a Machine Learning Engineer and Data Scientist currently pursuing a Master’s degree in Soft Computing and Artificial Intelligence at the **University of Tabriz**, where I was granted direct admission as a Brilliant Talent.
+With extensive experience in both academic research and industry applications, I specialize in deep learning, transformer architectures, and computer vision, particularly in medical image analysis.
+My professional experience includes developing AI-driven solutions for logistics optimization at **Desmer Guvenlik** and building robust backend systems for cryptocurrency platforms.
+As a recipient of multiple academic honors and with a strong foundation in both theoretical and practical aspects of AI, I am passionate about leveraging cutting-edge technology to solve complex real-world problems and advance the field of artificial intelligence.

 ## 🛠 Skills
 ### Machine Learning & Data Science